-As of March 31, 2017, we maintain two stock incentive plans, which are described more fully in Note 8 of our "Notes to Consolidated Financial Statements."
+As of March 31, 2018, we maintain two stock incentive plans, which are described more fully in Note 9 of our "Notes to Consolidated Financial Statements."
 We account for our stock incentive plans based on the grant date fair value recognition provisions in accordance with ASC 718.
 Compensation for share-based payment awards is generally recognized on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.
 However, awards granted to senior executives that include market or performance conditions are recognized using the accelerated method.
+In March 2016, the FASB issued ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718), which simplified the accounting for share-based payment transactions, including related accounting for income taxes, forfeitures, and classification in the statement of cash flows.
+In connection with the adoption of this guidance we elected an accounting policy to account for forfeitures as they occur.
+The guidance also requires excess tax benefits and tax deficiencies to be recorded as income tax benefit or expense in the statement of income when the awards vest or are settled, and eliminates the requirement to reclassify cash flows related to excess tax benefits from operating activities to financing activities on the statement of cash flows.